algal/swiftlinux/README.md

       with something much lighter, like a `m3.medium`, it will literally take well over 10 hours to run a full build and test cycle.
 The tests alone take over 10 minutes on a c4.

+    - There's a script `create_instance.bash` which will do this using AWS command line tools, but you will need to update the name of your AWS ssh key and the names of your security groups.

 2. upload this repo to the instance.